percona/pgsm-docs/docs/reference.md

      sqlcode            | text                       | SQL error code message            | text                       | The error message bucket_done        | boolean                    | Indicates whether the bucket is still active (false) or completed (true).
 If the bucket is active, more queries and stats could be added to this bucket.
-If the bucket is completed, the bucket is not active and no more queries nor stats can be added there, thus allowing accurate data display for monitoring applications plans_calls        | bigint                     | The number of times the statement was planned total_plan_time    | double precision           | The total time (in ms) spent on planning the statement min_plan_time      | double precision           | Minimum time (in ms) spent on planning the statement max_plan_time      | double precision           | Maximum time (in ms) spent on planning the statement
+If the bucket is completed, the bucket is not active and no more queries nor stats can be added there, thus allowing accurate data display for monitoring applications plans              | bigint                     | The number of times the statement was planned total_plan_time    | double precision           | The total time (in ms) spent on planning the statement min_plan_time      | double precision           | Minimum time (in ms) spent on planning the statement max_plan_time      | double precision           | Maximum time (in ms) spent on planning the statement